BernieO/ncupgrade/README.md

 `git clone https://github.com/BernieO/ncupgrade`
 `cd ncupgrade`

-2. Run the script with following arguments:
+2. Run the script with root privileges and following arguments:
 - the path to your Nextcloud installation (must be first argument)
 - option -sw and your webservers service name (to stop and start the webserver during upgrade)
-`./ncupgrade /path/to/nextcloud -sw nginx`
+- for example: `./ncupgrade /path/to/nextcloud -sw nginx`

 3. Check the output of the script carefully for errors.
 For troubleshooting [check this out](https://github.com/nextcloud/documentation/blob/master/admin_manual/maintenance/manual_upgrade.rst#troubleshooting)
 The script creates a backup of Nextclouds directory which may be used for restoring the previous version.